-From the Delfin III, you will explore the rainforest of the Pacaya Samiria or between the Pacaya and Tahuayo Reserves depending on how many days you choose.
+From the Delfin III, you will explore the rainforest of the Pacaya Samiria and Tahuayo Reserve.
+Your itinerary will depend on how many days you have available for the cruise.

-The Delfin III (or Amazon Discovery) offers cruise itineraries of 3 and 6 nights from Iquitos, Peru.
+The Delfin III offers cruise itineraries of 3 and 6 nights from Iquitos, Peru.

 The Tucano Expedition Cruise, Brazil

-The Tucano vessel is styled as a traditional 19th Century steamship and takes you into areas of Amazonia unreachable by most other vessels.
+The Tucano vessel is styled as a traditional 19th Century steamship.
+And you will journey into areas of Amazonia unreachable by most other vessels.

-Enjoy different expeditions into the rainforest led by some exceptional rainforest guides aboard skiff expeditions, forest walks, and even kayaking tours.
+Enjoy different expeditions into the rainforest led by some exceptional rainforest guides.
+Head out aboard skiff expeditions, forest walks and even kayaking tours.

-The Tucano contains 9 comfortable cabins.
+The Tucano offers nine comfortable cabins.
 Most of these have individual beds and some contain above and below bunk beds.
-All of the cabins have private bathrooms with shower (hot water and pressurized), toilet and a sink.
+All of the cabins have private bathrooms with hot water shower, toilet and a sink.